WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **can use TWO lambda functions for dynamoDB stream** but it's **not advisable**.
 You will face problems with **throttling** and so on.
 You should use 1 lambda function as a consumer and **implement fanout with kinesis** if you need it.

 * while you cannot control the number of shards directly, **one of the things that has an effect on the number of shards is the capacity of the table**.
-This means that if you encounter a spike in WCU/RCU and you are using _on demand billing_, there might be a concurrency spike in lambdas reading off the stream for that tabl
+This means that if you encounter a spike in WCU/RCU and you are using _on demand billing_, there might be a concurrency spike in lambdas reading off the stream for that table

 - items are put onto a shard **based on their partition key**.
 The **`batchSize` and `batchWindow` might yield lower batches if you are populating the table with items from different "collections"**.
 Every item will be consumed though, your lambda will be invoked more times.